infiniteflight/infiniteflight-docs/get-help/technical-support/subscription.md

 # This is where you'll find information and frequently asked questions related to our PRO subscription.
-If you can't find the answer to your question, please contact our support team at support@infiniteflight.com
+If you can't find the answer to your question below, please contact our support team at support@infiniteflight.com

 ## How much is a PRO subscription and what is included?